What is tafenoquine?

-In addition to the examinations required by the approved protocols, ADF members had post deployment medical and mental health examinations prior to return to Australian and again three-six months after deployment.
+In addition to the examinations required by the approved protocols, ADF members had post deployment medical and mental health examinations prior to return to Australian and again three to six months after deployment.
 These examinations are designed to identify any significant health conditions.

 Further to this, all ADF members receive periodic health assessments throughout their service.
 These were conducted annually until 2010 and since then all members receive a comprehensive health assessment every two to five years (depending on age) and before they separate from the ADF.
 More information on health monitoring in the ADF is available here

-Where can I get more information of tafenoquine?
+Where can I get more information about tafenoquine?

 Recent publications regarding tafenoquine are available in the additional resources section of this website.